The Science Communication Workshops at NYU

 Eligibility and Enrollment

-Because the workshops are free and funding is limited, the NYU Science Communication Workshops are currently open only to NYU Ph.D., M.D., or post-doctoral students in the following eligible subjects: Biology, Biomedical Engineering, Biomedical Science, Chemistry, Computer Sciences, Dentistry, Mathematics, Medicine, Neural Science, Nursing, Physical Anthropology, Physics and Psychology.
+Because the workshops are free and funding is limited, the NYU Science Communication Workshops are currently open only to NYU Ph.D., M.D., or post-doctoral students in the following eligible subjects: Biology, Biomedical Engineering, Chemistry, Computer Sciences, Dentistry, Mathematics, Neural Science, Nursing, Physical Anthropology, Physics and Psychology.
 All other Ph.D. students, post-docs and engineering students, as well as master’s students, undergraduates and non-NYU students, are not eligible.
 We hope to be able to open the workshops to these groups in the future.

 Eligible NYU students who wish to sign up should keep an eye out for the enrollment notice that goes out via email to administrators and directors of graduate study in the relevant departments and schools during the first week of the fall and spring semesters.
 Those administrators then distribute the notice to eligible students.
 The notice will include a date and time at which enrollment will open, as well as instructions for how to sign up.
 All workshop slots are typically filled within a few hours, and there is always a long waiting list, so it’s important to get your request in promptly once open enrollment begins.
 The workshops are filled on a first-come-first-served basis, though we also take steps to ensure that each cohort reflects a diverse array of scientific interests.

-Faculty in the sciences and medicine interested in enrolling in a faculty workshop should be alert for a separate notice from their chairs and administrators.
+Faculty in the sciences interested in enrolling in a faculty workshop should be alert for a separate notice from their chairs and administrators.
 It usually goes out the second week of the fall and spring semesters.

 Questions?
 Send us an email.